Creighton vs. NC State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +4000

+- Creighton's chances of winning the national championship, based on its odds, are 2.4%.

+- The Wolf Pack were +35000 to win the national championship at the beginning of the season, and have now improved to +30000, which is the 58th-biggest change in the country.

-- Based on its moneyline odds, Creighton has a 2.4% chance of winning the national championship.
+- Based on its moneyline odds, NC State has a 0.3% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.